welbornprod/new/README.md

 Using the file extension is optional.
 When not given, the extension will default to whatever the plugin has defined for the `extensions` attribute.

-You can omit the plugin name if you do add the extension.
+You can omit the plugin name if you add a known extension.
 This would create a new file using the `bash` plugin:
 ```
 new myscript.sh